aiven/aiven-docs/docs/platform/concepts/hourly-billing-model.md

 ## Service charges

-The prices shown in the Aiven console are all-inclusive, meaning that all of the following are included in the hourly service price:
+The prices shown in the Aiven console are all-inclusive.
+The following costs are included in the hourly service price:

 -   Virtual machine costs
 -   Network costs